magmo/apps/packages/tictactoe/notes/channel_logic.md

 ### RPS logic
 RPS is a 2 player game based on a simultanous reveal of both player's choice of weapon; the winner is determined by a fixed cyclic ordering of the three weapons.

-(RPS1) : ...-> Rock -> Scissors -> Paper -...
+...-> Rock -> Scissors -> Paper -...

 The game requires some slight modifications to be run asynchronously and trustlessely.
 Instead of a simultaneous reveal, the first player commits to a move by broadcasting an encrypted version of it to the second.
 The second player must then be incentivized to choose a weapon, before the first broadcasts their unencrypted choice along with proof that it matches the encrypted version that was committed to in the earlier step.

 Both RPS and TTT are multi-round games; players 'stake' a certain portion of their channel balance on a round, and can continue to play multiple rounds until one player runs out of funds.
 For simplicity, we specify this stake to be 20% of each player's starting balance, which in turn for simplicity is the same for both players.
-Note that these choices are *not restrictions of the ForceMove protocol*, but merely simplifications made in our applications, tentatively tying us to a special case.
+Note that these choices are *not restrictions of the ForceMove protocol*, but merely simplifications made in our applications, tentatively tying us to a special case for the purpose of demonstration.

 The *gamestate* of RPS is composed of 7 concatenated 32-byte variables, stored in the last 224 elements of a byte array that represents the full state of the channel.